 Prevention of decompression illness

-There may be situations in which extension of decompression, to accomodate for individual risk factors, may incur decompression according to a tabulated bottom time indicated as exceptional.
+There may be situations in which extension of decompression, to accommodate for individual risk factors, may incur decompression according to a tabulated bottom time indicated as exceptional.
 There is, however, no need to shorten the actual bottom time to avoid this.
 (Correction suggested in Rev A3)

 Procedures in the event of omitted decompression or uncontrolled ascent